goodcalc/sig-fig/README.md

 # sig fig calculator

-This code provides the framework for Significant Figures Calculator, written in Javascript.
+This code provides the framework for Significant Figures Calculator, written in Javascript and HTML.

 You can find a detailed description of this calculator and answers to frequently asked questions at: